Sydney is bloody expensive, there’s no getting around that. Many surveys have shown that Sydney has one of the highest costs of living in the world.

 If you’re heading to the airport, get off the train at Mascot station, walk upstairs and around the corner to Coward Street, and get on at Stand B. If you’re arriving into Sydney International airport, the bus stop is to the right as you come out of the airport, not far from where the coach buses pull in.
 At Sydney Domestic airport, the bus stop is near Terminal 3 (see image below).

-2. Take advantage of the Sunday transport discount
+2. Take advantage of the weekend transport discount

 3. Travel outside of peak times